Rahul-RB/SE-B2/BaseTemplate/README.md

 # Where to place your content?

+- Make the folder for your interface.
+Copy the contents of this folder into your new folder.
+Then do the following.

+- Further instructions are mentioned in `index.html` only.

 - In `index.html` you'll find a comment `<!-- START EDITING FROM HERE -->`.

 - Below that comment is a `<div>` with `id="customContent"`.
 Place your `divs`  in that div only.